🧩 Schema Testing Tool

 Errors Detected

-Required fields missing or incorrect Google will ignore this schema entirely.
-Fix before publishing.
+Required fields are missing or incorrect.
+Google will ignore this schema entirely until fixed.

 🔍